2022 Legislative Accomplishments

 Overview

-South Dakota’s 2022 Legislative Session opened Jan.
-11 and continued through March 10, with the 37th legislative day held on March 28.
-Of the 551 pieces of legislation brought forward,75 had the potential to impact health care delivery in South Dakota.
+South Dakota’s 2023 Legislative Session opened January 10 and continued through March 9, with the 38th legislative day held on March 27.
+Of the 480 pieces of legislation brought forward, 61 had the potential to impact health care delivery in South Dakota.

 During the nine-week session, the SDSMA worked on a wide range of issues to protect the practice of medicine and to enhance the delivery of medical care.
-Some highlights of the important issues the SDSMA was involved in include the following:
+Some highlights of the important issues the SDSMA was involved in include:

 Promoting the art and science of medicine

-The South Dakota State Legislature began its 2022 session with Gov. Kristi Noem’s State of the State address in which she spoke on several issues of interest to the SDSMA including increased spending for emergency medical services, addressing mental health and addiction, barring COVID-19 vaccination requirements, and pursuing stricter abortion regulations.
+The South Dakota State Legislature began its 2023 session with Governor Kristi Noem’s State of the State address in which she spoke on several issues of interest to the SDSMA including pregnancy & postpartum care and vaccine mandates.

 Protecting and improving public health